 Sure you can do just about anything.
 The problem is, employers aren’t hiring for that ” just about anything job” right now?
 I haven’t seen that title come up in search recently have you?
 And to quote Dr. Phil, “How’s that working for you?”
 Are you getting some good leads and contacts for that just about anything job?
-I’ve written about why this doesn’t work here.
+I’ve written about why this doesn’t work before.

 Really, what are you best at doing?
 Specifically, what problems are you super at solving?